shirshak55/Mikrotik-Theme/readme.md

 After sending please ping me once.

-## Installation
-* Just download or clone this repo and add it to your mikrotik filesystem.

 ## Contributing
 * I don't want to lie but I will only update this project when somebody find a problem.
 And I am not financially stront to support these project as I don't have time.
 However I can give you paid support.
 For that lets discuss `bloggervista@gmail.com`

 ## Security
-If you discover any security related issue, please email bloggervista@gmail.com .
+If you discover any security related issue, please email `bloggervista@gmail.com` .

 ## Donation
 Considering the hours spend on developing this boilerplate and you might have used it on production I accept the donation.
 Doner name will be written on this repo as a mark of apperciation.
 I do accept cards payment, paypal but I am not writing it here.
 If you like to donate kindly ping me at `bloggervista@gmail.com` .